L2 Apprenticeship Standard

 - Complete all units of the Care Certificate

 - Achieve Level 1 maths and English Functional Skills

 - Complete a portfolio of evidence

 The purpose of the end point assessment is to test (in a synoptic way) the skills, knowledge and behaviours of the apprentice as set out in the apprenticeship standard

 End Point Assessment provides apprentices with a showcase opportunity to provide oral and documentary evidence of their knowledge, skills and behaviours developed throughout the apprenticeship.
 Enables the independent assessor to assess the skills and behaviours of the apprentice by observing the apprentice in the course of their normal work.
 Tests the knowledge acquired by the apprentice throughout the apprenticeship.

 How long will it take to complete?

-The qualification usually takes around 15 months however it is possible to complete in 12 months depending on existing achievement and individual circumstance- this can be discussed with your Tutor
+The qualification usually takes around 15 months.
+However, it is possible to complete in 12 months depending on the learner’s existing achievement and individual circumstance.
+This can be discussed with the Tutor.

 We at Pier Training would be very happy to discuss any aspect of this or any other Apprenticeship Qualification you may be interested in.